pmadruga/pedromadruga.com/content/posts/airflow-install.md

 ## That's it!
 What's next?

-In the next blogpost of this Data Engineering series, we'll create our first Directed Acyclic Graph (DAG) using Airflow.
+In the next blog post of this Data Engineering series, we'll create our first Directed Acyclic Graph (DAG) using Airflow.
 Subscribe to the [newsletter](https://pedromadruga.com), and don't miss out!

 ## Sources